TeamVoss/VossII/README.md

 There is a
 ["Getting Started with VossII and fl"](https://github.com/TeamVoss/VossII/blob/master/doc/fl_tutorial/fl_tutorial.html)

-There is also a mre extensive
+There is also a more extensive
 [User's Guide](https://github.com/TeamVoss/VossII/blob/master/doc/fl_guide.pdf)